kjkubik/stock-analysis/README.md

 - Readability of Workbooks
 - Removal of any Hardcoding in VBA code
 - Code Performance
 - Code Effeciency : Refactoring Code
+How fast something runs is very important in several industries.
+There isn't one needing their data faster and faster.
+It is an amazing race.
+With no further ado, I say, knowing how to get my code to run faster than anyone else's is important to me.
+With the directions given, I did what I do.

 ### Resources